phenopype/phenopype/docs_source/installation/python.rst

 Create a virtual environment with mamba
 =======================================

-Use :code:`mamba` to create a new Python virtual environment (needs to be Python 3.7 for phenopype):
+Use mamba to create a new Python virtual environment (needs to be Python 3.7 for phenopype):

 .. code-block:: bash